paritytech/smoldot/README.md

 `smoldot` is a prototype of an alternative client of [Substrate](https://github.com/paritytech/substrate)-based chains, including [Polkadot](https://github.com/paritytech/polkadot/).

-In order to simplify the code, two main design decisions have been made compared to Substrate:

-- No native runtime.
-The execution time of the `wasmtime` library is satisfying enough that having a native runtime isn't critical anymore.

-- No pluggable architecture. `smoldot` supports a certain hard coded list of consensus algorithms, at the moment Babe, Aura, and GrandPa.
-Support for other algorithms can only be added by modifying the code of smoldot, and it is not possible to plug a custom algorithm from outside.

 There exists two clients: the full client and the wasm light node.

 The main development focus is currently around the wasm light node.
 Using https://github.com/polkadot-js/api/ and https://github.com/paritytech/substrate-connect/ (which uses smoldot as an implementation detail), one can easily connect to a chain and interact in a fully trust-less way with it, from JavaScript.